wp-plugins/inline-tweet-sharer/readme.txt

 To contribute a translation, please [contact me](http://winwar.co.uk/contact-us/)!

+= On Github =
+This project is now on github, [you can view the repository here](https://github.com/rhyswynne/inline-tweet-sharer/).
+There are other versions, but this is the one I've put up, so where all the developmental will be tracked.

 == Screenshots ==
 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 1.2.1 =
+* Bug fix so that special characters are encoded in the URL.
+* Tested with WordPress 3.8

 = 1.2.0 =
 * Added an extra option where you can create a wrapper div around the tweet.
 Use this to make the Inline Tweet Sharer not inline :).